Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Step 2 - Copy Worksheet Content To Snowsight Worksheet

-This section will be executed within a Snowflake Snowsight Worksheet.
+#### This section will be executed within a Snowflake Snowsight Worksheet

 1. Login to Snowflake, and from the menu expand `Projects > Worksheets`